How An Electric Furnace Works (A Simple Guide)

 What Does A 24 Volt Transformer Do?

-A transformer in an electric furnace does just that, it transforms 120 volts or 240 volts down to a more manageable voltage of 24 volts.
-Inside the control panel in an electric furnace are all the relays and switches that turn stuff on or off.
+A transformer in these furnaces does just that, it transforms 120 volts or 240 volts down to a more manageable voltage of 24 volts.
+Inside the control panel in the furnace are all the relays and switches that turn stuff on or off.

 Having a lower voltage makes these controls easier to wire and safer to work on, especially when running thermostat wire to central locations in a home.
 Thermostat wire is usually 18 gauge wire versus 14, 12, and 10 gauge wire for most circuits in a residence.